keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 The Fight ensues

 #### Things they can investigate
-The defending Coterie of the Camarilla is hanging out by the Church in a small sedan.
-It is three vampires inside
+The defending Coterie of the Camarilla is hanging out by the Church in a small red Ford Focus.
+It has three vampires inside all are in their 20's and are nervous.

 #### Scene
 Scene description.